marbew/superblucandy/README.md

 # superblucandy

-Restoring of word-press blog on a new Red Hat 7 Enterprise Server
+Restoring of wordpress blog on a new Red Hat Server